- Services

 Renny received her master’s in human resources from Central Michigan University and her bachelor’s from the University of Kansas.
 She serves on the board of Support Kansas City and the Girl Scouts of Northeast Kansas and Northwest Missouri.
 She’s also involved with the Junior League, the Women’s Foundation of Greater Kansas City, Rotary Club, Community Health Charities and other volunteer opportunities benefiting educational and charitable causes.

-Jenny Kutz is the Vice President of Marketing and Communications for KVC Health Systems, a national leader in mental and behavioral health and child welfare.
-The team she leads operates as an internal creative agency serving 8 different business units who employ 1,600 people at 38 locations.
-The team is responsible for developing and implementing strategic communication plans, creating inbound and content marketing campaigns, generating leads and achieving program growth, supporting major fundraising events, advancing internal communications, elevating interactive/social media engagement, spearheading media relations and more.
+Jenny Kutz, MBA, is Executive Vice President of Marketing and Communications for KVC Health Systems, a national leader in mental health, child welfare, and health and human services transformation.
+She is responsible for developing vision, strategy and plans for KVC’s national marketing and communications that supports the company’s overall brand and business objectives.
+In addition, the team she leads operates as an internal creative agency serving 8 different business units who employ more than 2,400 people at over 60 locations.
+The team creates and implements customized strategic communication plans that drive revenue, creates inbound and content marketing campaigns, generates leads and achieves program growth, supports major fundraising events, advances internal communications and employee engagement, elevates social media engagement, spearheads media relations and more.
+She has worked at KVC Health Systems since 2013.

 Jenny has over 20 years of marketing experience in a diverse set of environments.
 She was previously Marketing Manager at fast-growing tech company Rhythm Engineering (Lenexa, KS), Director of Communications at international nonprofit WorldServe international (Washington, DC), and spent several years as a marketing consultant to more than 40 businesses (Raleigh-Durham, NC).
-She is active in community and professional organizations including the Greater Kansas City chapter of the Public Relations Society of America (GKC-PRSA).
-She received her undergraduate degree from Wheaton College in Wheaton, IL.
-You can find her on Linkedin and on Twitter @jennykutz.
+She received her master’s in business administration from the University of Missouri – Kansas City, and her undergraduate degree from Wheaton College in Wheaton, IL.
+You can find her on LinkedIn.

 Erik Nyberg, MHSA